naztronaut/RaspberryPi-Website-Uptime-Monitor/README.md

 Sites previously checked but removed from the list will return as `down`.

-#### 2. GET Current Status

-You can get the current status of all websites checked with this end point: `/getCurrentStatus`

-Sites previously checked but removed from the list will return as `down`.

 #### 3. GET Activity

 Every time the `uptime.py` script is run, it's recorded in the database.
 The `/getActivity` end point will grab you every entry.
 Note that this list can get very long.